ezeev/SparkNotebook/README.md

 Spark is not included in this container.
 You should download Spark first from https://spark.apache.org/downloads.html.
 Download and extract Spark.
 In my case it is in `/Users/ezeev/Development/spark`

-Mount this path or a parent path as a volume to your container at runtime:
+Mount this path or a parent path as a volume to your container at runtime.
+You should mount this to `/opt/spark`:

 `-v /Users/ezeev/Development/spark:/opt/spark`

 **SPARK_HOME**

 The location of Spark must be passed as an environment variable to the container.
-Since I extracted Spark to a volume mounted as ``/opt/spark`, the path is `/opt/spark/spark-2.1.1-bin-hadoop2.7`.
+Since I extracted Spark to a volume mounted as `/opt/spark`, the path is `/opt/spark/spark-2.1.1-bin-hadoop2.7`.

 `-e SPARK_HOME=/opt/spark/spark-2.1.1-bin-hadoop2.7`